Michal-Atlas/DawnStorm/dawnstorm.md

 ## Spellcasting

 Magic works through
-magical symbols.
-Spell-casters can create these symbols in mid-air instantaneously, however these persist only for a single round.
+magical glyphs.
+Spell-casters can create these glyphs in mid-air instantaneously, however these persist only for a single round.
 Long-term effects need an inscription on a surface to work.